 As the most widely used document format, PDF use continues to grow every year.
 Together with forms, they are now a common requirement for doing business and the predominant format for digital documents, such as job applications, among other uses, thanks to their versatility and straightforwardness.
 Hence, the necessity to ensure its accessibility to everyone, including screen readers or assistive technology users.
 Failure to make them accessible creates a legal liability for your organization under some digital accessibility laws.

-Like for HTML content of websites, PDF documents can be made accessible and be 100% in compliance with accessibility standards such as the Web Content Accessibility Guidelines (WCAG) and Section 508, etc. The World Wide Web Consortium (W3C) provides technical documents – PDF Techniques for WCAG 2.1 as a set of guidelines for creating more accessible PDF, which has become the ISO Standard – PDF/UA (ISO 14289-1:2014).
+Like for HTML content of websites, PDF documents can be made accessible and be 100% in compliance with international accessibility standards such as the Web Content Accessibility Guidelines (WCAG) and Section 508, etc. The World Wide Web Consortium (W3C) provides technical documents – PDF Techniques for WCAG 2.1 as a set of guidelines for creating more accessible PDF, which has become the ISO Standard – PDF/UA (ISO 14289-1:2014).

 So what are the rudiments of document accessibility you must ensure?